Menu

 What should I bring to the hot springs in Iceland?

 That depends on the facilities!
-Many of the smaller, more remote springs have no facilities whatsoever, while others come with changing rooms, toilets and eateries.
+Many smaller, more remote springs have no facilities, while others come with changing rooms, toilets and eateries.
 We recommend that you bring swimwear, a towel and some warm clothing.

 Relaxing in a geothermal pool in Iceland